gamemanual0/gm0/source/docs/robot-design/odometry.rst

 Often short-handed to "REV-coders" or "revcoders," the `REV Through-Bore encoders <https://www.revrobotics.com/rev-11-1271/>`_ has quickly become the de facto option the FTC community.
-The REV encoders have gained such a reptuation due to its relative affordability, much improved reliability, and ease of use.
+The REV encoders have gained such a reputation due to its relative affordability, much improved reliability, and ease of use.
 The through-bore design proves to be a *significant* improvement over previous optical disc encoder designs.
 Optical disc encoders are very fragile, prone to scratching, and are much less tolerant to design flaws.

 **Advantages:**

     * Through-bore design is very robust
     * Relatively cheap
     * High CPR